unoplatform/uno/doc/articles/interop/wasm-javascript-2.md

    </Page>
    ```
 3. Press CTRL-F5.
 You should see this:

    ![Browser image](assets/image-20200414144707425.png)
 4. Press F12 (on Chrome, may vary on other browsers).
 5. Click on the first button and select the light-blue part in the app.

    ![Select Item button - F12](assets/image-20200325132528604.png)
 6. It will bring the DOM explorer to a `xamltype=Windows.UI.Xaml.Controls.Border` node.
 The `PrismJsView` should be right below after opening it.

    ![Html Explorer](assets/image-20200325132859849.png)
    The `xamltype="PrismJsDemo.Shared.PrismJsView"`) control is there!

-ðŸ“ The project is now ready to integrate PrismJS.
+👌 The project is now ready to integrate PrismJS.
 ## 3. Add JavaScript & CSS files

 🎯  In this section, PrismJS files are downloaded from their website and placed as assets in the app.

 1. Go to this link: https://prismjs.com/download.html
 2. Choose desired Themes & Languages (`Default` theme + all languages is used for the demo)
 3. Press the `DOWNLOAD JS` button and put the `prism.js` file in the `WasmScripts` folder of the `.Wasm` project.

    > Putting the `.js` file in this folder will instruct the Uno Wasm Bootstrapper to automatically load the JavaScript file during startup.
 4. Press the `DOWNLOAD CSS` button and put the `prism.css` file in the `WasmCSS` folder of the `.Wasm` project.

    > Putting the `.css` file in this folder will instruct the Uno Wasm Bootstrapper to automatically inject a `<link>` HTML instruction in the resulting `index.html` file to load it with the browser.
 5. Right-click on the `.Wasm` project node in the Solution Explorer, and pick `Edit Project File` (it can also work by just selecting the project, if the `Preview Selected Item` option is activated).
 6. Insert this in the appropriate `<ItemGroup>`: